kr-colab/disperseNN2/docs/source/usage.rst

 This command will print the training progress to stdout.
 The model weights are saved to ``<out>/Train/disperseNN2_<seed>_model.hdf5``.
 In practice, you will likely want to train for longer than 10 epochs.
-A single thread should be sufficient for reading preprocessed data, but we fonud that between 2 and 10 threads speeds up training.
+A single thread should be sufficient for reading preprocessed data, but we found that between 2 and 10 threads speeds up training.

 After training has completed (or has been interrupted), the training history can be visualized using a ``disperseNN2`` functionality: